krontech/update-to-debian/readme.txt

+To make and test a new debian update zip file:
 	Make a debian image archive, named debian.img.gz, using the chronos-updates repository. https://github.com/krontech/chronos-updates/
-Put the archive in the camUpdate folder
+	Put the archive in the camUpdate folder ./make_update.sh
 	Copy the camUpdate folder to a fat32 USB stick
 	Start the update just like any other update would be run on Arago, then follow the directions onscreen.

 Run settings: